clarisma/geodesk-docs/python/editing.md

     # moves the node south
 ```

 Assigning a `Coordinate` or longitude/latitude tuple to a node changes its location, which affects the geometry of all ways to which this node belongs.
-To replace the node in the given way, without affecting the original node, assign a `Feature` or `ChangedFeature` object instead:
+To replace the node in the given way, without changing the original node, assign a `Feature` or `ChangedFeature` object instead:

 ```python
 way.nodes[12] = (8.17, 51.9)